ix-silverstripe-modules/news/README.md

 These a pretty self explanatory.

-* IRXupdateNewsHolderCMSFields
+* updateNewsHolderCMSFields
-* IRXupdateNewsHolderChildren
+* updateNewsHolderChildren
-* IRXupdateNewsCMSFields
+* updateNewsCMSFields

 You can apply NewsPageExtension on pages you'd like to enable showing News Articles on other pages types.